 Regional carriers may be able to offer extremely discounted rates for people in a limited geographic area, but sometimes not.
 Direct General, for example, offers coverage in a dozen southeastern states, and their rates are in the middle of the pack.

-It’s not. $1,400 per year is right around the national average.
-If you think Texas is expensive, you should try living in Florida.
+If you think Texas is expensive, you should try living in Louisiana.
+That state’s average cost is $25% higher!

 There’s no tried-and-true rule for getting cheap car insurance.
 The best rates available to you will depend on where you live, your driving record, the coverage you need, the type of vehicle you own, and other factors like your credit score.
 Also, make the carrier aware of other memberships or special circumstances you have.
 If you’re a veteran, active military, senior citizen, or if you have a membership to an organization like AAA or AARP, you may be eligible for discounted or special rates.

 Years ago, only a few companies offered online applications for their insurance policies, but that has changed in recent years.
 Almost all insurance carriers offer an online-only option to apply for coverage now, so it’s just a matter of shopping around.
 Data reported on multiple sources shows that USAA is still one of the most affordable options, but well-known insurance carriers State Farm aren’t far behind for many people.

 Unsurprisingly, some car insurers have been called out by their customers for having poor customer service and in some cases unexpected rate changes.
 We recommend checking recent online reviews before you switch to a new carrier.

 Unfortunately, yes.
 The Federal Trade Commission found that low credit scores were relatively accurate predictors of a driver’s risk for an accident.
 As a result, insurance companies will sometimes charge higher rates and have more restrictive coverage offerings for people with spotty credit histories.
 Texas is one of the states that allow your credit score to impact your annual insurance cost.